gia534/Projects/README.md

 # Projects
 This repository will house all of my projects that I am working on

+NEW APP:
+Tic - Tac - Toe Game written in Kotlin.
+Play against the computer and see if you can beat it!
 Android Application projects:

 - Transit Ticketing Application: https://github.com/gia534/2021AppDevelopmentProject